back to Blog

 October 13th is the International Day for Disaster Reduction

 One of the things I’m doing at work is preparing for the International Day for Disaster Reduction on October 13th.
 This is the day when government, international organizations, and communities celebrate and promote reducing disasters.
 In most cases, “disasters” are labeled this way because it has an impact on human society.
-It’s kind of like saying, does a falling tree make a sound if no one is around to hear it? … Read more →
+It’s kind of like … Continue reading October 13th is the International Day for Disaster Reduction

 Jumpin’ Jakarta

 After a quick 20 hour flight, I arrived in Jakarta, Indonesia.
 One of the first things I thought while waiting in line at immigration was that I’m in one of the most populated countries in the world (over 200 million) .
-At most airport immigration points I’ve been to, there’s usually a longer line of foreigners at immigration, probably because of longer visa/immigration procedures.
-But, when I came … Read more →
+At most airport immigration points I’ve been to, there’s usually a longer line of … Continue reading Jumpin’ Jakarta

 Sightseeing in English is a weird feeling

 One of the strangest feelings I had when we first came to NYC was being a tourist in an English-speaking country.
 It was strange to not have to argue, bargain, or explain myself in another language other than English.
-I was so use to trying to converse in another language (very limited French, Thai, Tetun, Bahasa Indonesian) that being in an ALL English-speaking country … Read more →
+I was so use to trying to converse in another language (very limited French, Thai, Tetun, … Continue reading Sightseeing in English is a weird feeling

 “Hiking” through Manhattan

 Because we wanted to get out and do some walking – a great way to see NYC by the way – and to meet some new people, Muriel and I joined a walk, or as our guide Dorian told us, an “urban hike”.
-I’ve been on hikes through the countryside and around islands before, so what would be the big deal in “hiking” through New York’s urban environment, where … Read more →
+I’ve been on hikes through the countryside and around islands before, so … Continue reading “Hiking” through Manhattan

 B is for Brooklyn and Brownstones